chocolateflight/advent-of-code-2024/README.md

 This repository contains my solutions for the 2024 edition.
 Feel free to explore, learn, and share your thoughts!

 ## Structure
-- **DayXX/**: Each folder represents a day’s challenge, containing my code and any relevant notes or explanations.
+- **DayXX**: Each folder represents a day’s challenge, containing my code and any relevant notes or explanations.

 ## Get Involved
 Check out the [Advent of Code website](https://adventofcode.com/) to join the challenge and view the problems.